nuvious/pam-duress/docs/ArchLinux.md

 preserves the desired behavior of dropping the person entering the duress password into a normal authenticated shell without recording any failed password entries in `pam_faillock`.

+## NOTE: Use ssh instead of pam_test

+Though `pam_test` is a part of this repo it doesn't seem to be effective on on Arch system; see [Issue 29](https://github.com/nuvious/pam-duress/issues/29).

+Instead of using `pam_test` use `ssh USER@localhost`.
+This will simulate a remote login and should trigger the full duress chain.

+## Remaining Configuration

 All further configurations regarding creation, signing and permissions for duress scripts are the same, so continue in the